OsmoSystems/osmo-jupyter/README.md

 `!pip install https://github.com/osmosystems/osmo-jupyter.git@[CHANGESET]`
 Where [CHANGESET] is a changeset ID.
 Grab the latest changeset ID by [visiting GitHub](https://github.com/OsmoSystems/osmo-jupyter) and searching for "latest commit".
 Copy that value.

+**note:** This will be the exact library version that your notebook depends on.

+## Don't go there!

+Do not consume functions that have names beginning with an underscore (eg. `osmo_jupyter.db_access._to_aware()`).
+These functions are private and not part of the library's stable interface.

 ## Contributing

+### Feature requests

+The software team takes feature requests and pull requests!
+Just talk to one of us and/or file a JIRA ticket in the Feature Requests epic.

 ### High Bar